Purple haze of jacarandas draws Japanese to South Africa

 Every October hundreds of Japanese, mainly retirees, fly in to see the blossoms, which are better known in Japan than other South African tourist attractions such as Table Mountain.

 “In Japan we have cherry blossoms, but in South Africa it’s jacarandas.
-There’s nothing in Japan with that same vivid purple color,” said Nobuki Mizuno, touring the region with his wife.
+There’s nothing in Japan with that same vivid purple colour,” said Nobuki Mizuno, touring the region with his wife.

 Like Japan’s cherry trees, which blossom with delicate pink flowers that fall a week or so later, jacarandas bloom briefly and create a brilliant canopy over Pretoria and Johannesburg.
 When they fall, they carpet roads and footpaths in purple.